Treatment and the Recovery Process – SUBS 607

 Screening and Assessment Essay Assignment

 This essay must be two pages and follow current APA format, including a title page, a reference page, and proper margins, spacing, and citations.
-(MLO: A, B, C, E)
+(CLO: A, B, C, E)

 Treatment Plan Assignment